2captcha/2captcha-python/README.md

 ```

 ### Amazon WAF
 Use this method to solve Amazon WAF Captcha also known as AWS WAF Captcha is a part of Intelligent threat mitigation for Amazon AWS.
 Returns JSON with the token.
+[API method description](https://2captcha.com/2captcha-api#amazon-waf).
 ```python
 result = solver.amazon_waf(sitekey='0x1AAAAAAAAkg0s2VIOD34y5',
                             iv='CgAHbCe2GgAAAAAj',